-Maybe it was no coincidence that he passed away only hours after the Manchester attack — as an ambassador for UNICEF, perhaps his spirit was destined to look after the children and teenagers who so tragically lost their lives that evening at the Ariana Grande concert.
+Maybe it was no coincidence that he passed away only hours after the Manchester attack.
+As a UNICEF Ambassador, perhaps his spirit was destined to look after the children and teenagers who died at the Ariana Grande concert.

-His anecdotes had the audience roaring with laughter, especially the one about Hervé Villechaize's "unnatural" lust for women during the filming of The Man with The Golden Gun in the Far East.
-He was as self-deprecating as ever; Roger Moore didn't rate himself that highly as an actor.
+His anecdotes had the audience roaring with laughter.
+He spoke about Hervé Villechaize's "unnatural" lust for women while filming The Man with the Golden Gun in the Far East.
+He was as self-deprecating as ever.
+Roger Moore didn't rate himself that highly as an actor.
 He was wrong.
 This man could act.

 The age gap was even bigger in For Your Eyes Only, where Carole Bouquet was 30 years his junior.
 Roger still got away with it.
 After the outlandishness of Moonraker, Bond was brought back down to earth, quite literally, in this 1981 entry to the Bond canon.
 Roger is looking considerably older, and this is played upon wonderfully during the film.

 Was Roger tough enough?
 Hell yeah, he was tough enough.
-His Bond held a gun to Rosier Carver's head after they have made love in Live and Let Die, threatened to break Andrea Anders' arm in The Man with the Golden Gun, shots a young guard in the head in Octopussy, and ruthlessly gunned down Stromberg in The Spy Who Loved Me.
-He even pummeled a few superfluous bullets into the web-handed villain as he is convulsing into his plate of lettuce.
+His Bond held a gun to Rosier Carver's head after they had made love in Live and Let Die.
+He threatened to break Andrea Anders' arm in The Man with the Golden Gun.
+He shot a young guard in the head in Octopussy and ruthlessly gunned down Stromberg in The Spy Who Loved Me.
+He even pummelled a few superfluous bullets into the web-handed villain as he convulsed into his plate of lettuce.

 Roger also criticised the mine massacre in A View to a Kill.
-Although I happen to think it's one of the finest moments in the series: a truly psychotic Max Zorin creating a bloodbath, chattering his teeth and laughing away as he kills his men.
+Although I think it's one of the finest moments in the series: a truly psychotic Max Zorin creating a bloodbath, chattering his teeth and laughing away as he kills his men.

 Did he hang around for too long?
 Probably.
 Was he still full of the charm that made his portrayal of Bond so endearing?
 Most definitely.

-"If you don't have humour, then you may as well nail the coffin lid down now”
+"If you don't have humour, then you may as well nail the coffin lid down now".